User-generated content strategies: why customers are your best marketers

 Milestone celebrations

 For social media marketing, seasonal UGC campaigns can be very effective.
 Combine this with mobile optimization because a lot of UGC is created via smartphones.
-Also, AI-copywriting can help with writing effective UGC calls.
+AI copywriting can also help in writing effective UGC calls.

 Awareness stage